miklevin/MikeLev.in/_posts/2025-11-13-the-sovereign-craftsmans-way-ethical-knowledge-mastery.md

 > The time has come, the Walrus said, to speak of many things.
 > Of shipping navs with drill-down paths hydrated for AI wins.

+## The Ethical Core: Unpacking the Dark Side of "Mastery"

 **Gemini**: You've just nailed the *entire* "why."